The sci-fi city with so much to see beneath its skyscraper skyline

-Tokyo is a city that never stands still; a buzzing mishmash of neighbourhoods each with their own distinct identity just waiting to be discovered.
+A city that never stands still, Tokyo is a buzzing mishmash of neighbourhoods each with their own distinct identity just waiting to be discovered.
 Both futuristic and traditional, glaring neon lights and gravity-defying high rises rub shoulders with tranquil tea rooms, blossoming, bamboo-clad gardens, and origami workshops.
 While Japan’s sprawling capital can feel overwhelming for first time visitors, there are peaceful pockets beyond the tourist hotspots which reward more adventurous travellers with a true taste of Tokyo – think secret sushi counters and sake bars, narrow lantern-lit lanes brimming with little ramen stalls, and matcha serving salons.

 The Imperial Palace: A photogenic fortress wrapped in manicured gardens, massive stone walls and mirror-like moats which still houses the Emperor and his family.